What’s margin investing? | Robinhood

 Keep in mind

 There are some scenarios where the margin used could go above the borrowing limit.
-For example, if you get early assignment on an option spread or an ACH deposit is reversed after using Instant Deposits.
+For example, if you get early assignment on an option spread or a bank deposit is reversed after using Instant Deposits.

 How is my interest rate calculated?